-In large part, the value of the land is determined by the return on the trees and carbon units as the land use is not easily changed, irrespective of the potential for greater economic return from an alternative land use.
+The Land is the second of the two Primary Assets.
+In large part, the value of the Land is determined by the return on the Trees as the Land use is not easily changed, irrespective of the potential for greater economic return from an alternative Land use.